thiagodpaulla/semaforo.github.io/README.md

 ➜ CSS

-# Licença 📂
+# Licenca
-Distribuído sob a licença MIT.
+📂 Distribuído sob a licença MIT.
 Veja LICENSE para mais informações.